collective-soundworks/soundworks/README.md

 #### ClientDialog

-The `ClientDialog` module displays a full screen dialog, and requires the participant to tap the screen to make the `view` disappear.
+The `ClientDialog` module extends the `ClientModule` base class and displays a full screen dialog, and requires the participant to tap the screen to make the `view` disappear.
 In particular, this can be used at the very beginning of a scenario to activate the Web Audio API on iOS devices (where sound is muted until a user action triggers some audio commands) thanks to the option `activateWebAudio = true`.
 The `ClientDialog` module calls its `.done()` method when the participant taps on the screen.

 ###### Attributes